leouchoa/udacity_drl_colaboration_competition/README.md

 - Open up the `Tennis.ipynb` jupyter notebook.
 - Run all the cells (note that the gpu usage is enabled if you have a gpu already configured)

+**!!!Attention!!!**: training is **highly** unstable, as shown in the project report.
+So don't worry if you try to replicate the results and the agent doesn't learn for while or doesn't learn at all.